Medical Malpractice is the Third Leading

 5. How does a jury determine if a doctor’s actions were within the standards of good medical practice?

-A jury will consider testimony by experts–usually other doctors, who will testify whether they believe your physician’s actions followed standard medical practice or fell below the accepted standard of care.
+In most cases, a jury will consider testimony by experts.
+Usually, these are other doctors who testify whether your physician followed standard medical practice or the standard of care.
 In deciding whether your heart surgeon was negligent, for example, a jury will rely on expert testimony to determine what a competent heart surgeon would have done under the same or similar circumstances.

 6. I signed a consent form before my doctor performed surgery.
 Do I still have a case?

-It is common practice in hospitals for patients to sign a form giving the doctor their consent, or approval, to perform surgery.
-In the form, the patient usually consents to the specific surgery as well as to any other procedures that might become necessary.
-Before you sign it, your doctor should give you a full description of the surgery and the risks involved, and the ramifications of not getting such treatment.
-If you can prove that your physician misrepresented or failed to adequately inform you of the risks and benefits before surgery, your consent may be invalid.
+It is common practice in hospitals for patients to sign a consent form.
+The patient usually consents to the specific surgery as well as to any other procedures that might become necessary.
+Before you sign it, your doctor should give you a full description of the surgery and the risks involved.
+In addition, the form explains what would happen without the treatment.
+If your physician failed to adequately inform you of the risks and benefits before surgery, your consent may be invalid.

 7. What do I do if I think I have a medical malpractice claim?

-Contact an experienced medical malpractice lawyer at Martinez, Manglardi, & .
+Contact the experienced Orlando medical malpractice attorneys at Martinez Manglardi.
 Tell the attorney exactly what happened to you, from the first time you visited your doctor through your last contact.
 What were the circumstances surrounding your illness or injury?
 How did your doctor treat it?
 What did your doctor tell you about your treatment?
-Did you follow your doctor’s instructions?
+In addition, did you follow your doctor’s instructions?
 What happened to you?
 Answers to these and other relevant questions become important if you think your doctor may have committed malpractice.

-8. What if I’m just not satisfied with the results of my surgery?
+8. What if I’m just not satisfied with the outcome?

 In general, there are no guarantees of medical results.
-You would have to show an injury or damages that resulted from the doctor’s deviation from the appropriate standard of care for your condition.
+You need to show that an injury or damages resulted from the doctor’s deviation from the standard of care.

 9. My doctor made a mistake and admitted it.
 Do I have a malpractice case?

-An experienced medical malpractice attorney can help you to determine if your case has merit.
+Our experienced Orlando medical malpractice attorneys can help you to determine if your case has merit.
 Many mistakes are simply that, but if your doctor’s mistake was the result of negligence or failure to meet the expected standard of care, then the answer may be yes.
 Damages may be recoverable for you under medical malpractice laws.